Cardinal-Cryptography/bulletin-board-example/contracts/README.md

 ### Install Rust & Cargo

-A pre-requisite is to have Rust and Cargo installed.
+A prerequisite is to have Rust and Cargo installed.
 Please follow [the official guide](https://doc.rust-lang.org/cargo/getting-started/installation.html).

 ### ink!

-We will nede to install ink! dependencies: binaryen, and ink! contract linters.
+We will need to install ink! dependencies: binaryen, and ink! contract linters.
 Finally a `cargo contract`.
 All these steps are described in the [ink! documentation](https://doc.rust-lang.org/cargo/getting-started/installation.html).

-## Example contracts.
+## Example contracts

 This repository contains two example smart contracts:
 * `/bulletin_board` - a smart contract that allows for posting bulletins with text (one per calling account).